The 34th Nottingham Scout Group’s Centenary Fund

 Applications for support

 The Centenary Fund is managed by a sub-group of the Executive Committee.
-Applications for support are by direct request to the Committee via the Group Scout leader (Peter Clarson) and should include the specific trips or activities for which support is being sought.
+Applications for support are by direct request to the Group Scout leader (Peter Clarson) and should include the specific trips or activities for which support is being sought.
 Applications are considered in total confidence by the Committee and their decision will be communicated to applicants as quickly as possible.
 The support will take the form of a contribution towards the cost of activities, and may be for part, or all the cost.
+This is dependent of the Fund having sufficient resources to provide the support.

 The Committee is charged with undertaking activities which generate income to fund its sponsorships.
 It is expected that if and when requested all Scouts will contribute to these activities as part of their commitment to the Group.